HomeArticlesGuideMuscle Building Guide

 Muscle Building Guide — TDEE, Macros and Calorie Surplus

-Science-based muscle building guide — calculate your TDEE, set a calorie surplus, hit your protein target, track one-rep max progress, and measure lean body mass with free calculators.
+Science-based muscle building guide — calculate your TDEE, set a calorie surplus, hit your protein target, and measure lean body mass with free calculators.

-Building muscle is a systematic process governed by three pillars: sufficient calorie surplus, adequate protein intake, and progressive mechanical loading on your muscles.
-Miss any one of these and progress stalls regardless of how hard you train.
-This guide walks through each pillar in a specific sequence, with calculators at every step so you work from numbers rather than guesswork.
+Building muscle comes down to three pillars: sufficient calorie surplus, adequate protein intake, and progressive mechanical loading on your muscles.
+Miss any one of these and progress stalls no matter how hard you train.
+This guide walks through each pillar in a specific sequence, with calculators at every step so you're working from numbers rather than guesswork.

 The sequence matters.
 Calculate energy needs first, then set macros, then layer training intensity on top.
 Adjusting the plan every four weeks based on real data closes the loop and keeps progress moving.